mdisumma/scrapdefender/README.md

 - Explore expanding to mobile platforms for broader accessibility.
 - Implement additional levels and traps for enhanced gameplay variety.

-## Contributing
-For contributions, please fork the repository, make changes, and submit a pull request.

 ## Acknowledgments
 - **Team Members**:
   - **Henry Tribble**: Game Development